p1i2n3t4u5/core-java-learning/src/com/test/java8/stream/Description.md

 Java 8 Streams
 ----------------------
 All the Java Stream API interfaces and classes are in the java.util.stream package.
-Since we can use primitive data types such as int, long in the collections using auto-boxing and these operations could take a lot of time, there are specific classes for primitive types – IntStream, LongStream and DoubleStream.
+Since we can use primitive data types such as int, long in the collections using auto-boxing and these operations could take a lot of time, there are specific classes for primitive types ï¿½ IntStream, LongStream and DoubleStream.

 Through Java 8 stream api we generally go internal iteration . we can take the advantage of parallel processing.